lightz96/ctf-writeups/2021/imaginaryCtf/Web/Cookie Stream.md

 `Cookie streaming service?
 Naaaaaaah.
 Password protected Rickroll as a Service?
 YAAAAAAAAAAAAAAAAAAAAAAAAAAAASSSSSSSSSSS!`

 ## Challenge
-> TDLR: Figure out the keystream, encrypt "admin" username and use it as cookie.
+> TLDR: Figure out the keystream, encrypt "admin" username and use it as cookie.

 ### Given source code
 ``` python